The Master of Liberal Arts, Dramatic Arts degree field consists of 12 courses (48 credits).

 Applying to the Degree Program

-If you submit a complete application—which includes required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you’ll have only nine more courses to take to earn the degree.
+If you submit a complete and timely application—which includes required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you’ll have nine more courses to take to earn the degree.

 The Harvard On-Campus Experience

-You are required to come to Cambridge for at least three of your courses.
+You are required to come to Cambridge for at least three courses (12 credits).
 However, given the in-person workshop teaching method of our dramatic arts courses, the majority of the courses are available only on campus.

 To Complete Your Degree